thanneken/SpectralRTI_Toolkit/README.md

 * option to defer HSHfitter to batch command file
 * human readable time stamps when renaming rather than overwriting files
 * timestamp set once for entire sequence

+Features added in the November 16, 2016 update:

+* Better support for raking light options distinct from RTI
+* Option to use transmissive light with each color process
+* Option to use custom image (or stack) for chrominance
+* Consult users about options stored in preferences file
+* Clears some variables between runs to facilitate continous use without restarting ImageJ